EdDuarte/erlang-poker-ml/README.md

 ## Preliminaries

 A match is considered a result of seven cards that occurred throughout four rounds.
+The four rounds are numbered from 0 to 3:
+- Round 0: when the user is given 2 cards
+- Round 1: when the first, second and third cards on the table are shown
+- Round 2: when the fourth card on the table is shown
+- Round 3: when the fifth card on the table is shown

+We consider that is possible to raise, call or fold between the four rounds, hence, three phases of betting.
+In this implementation, draws / split results are not considered, so as to not influence the collected probabilities of winning or losing by reducing both.

-A ranked hand is a specific set of cards that have a specific rank, namely: 1.
+A ranked hand is a specific set of cards that have an associated rank, namely: 1.
 Royal Flush; 2.
 Straight Flush; 3.
 Four Of A Kind; 4.
 Full House; 5.
 Flush; 6.
 Straight; 7.
 Three Of A Kind; 8.
 Two Pair; 9.
 Pair; 10.
 High Card.

-The four rounds are numbered from 0 to 3:
-- Round 0: when the user is given 2 cards
-- Round 1: when the first, second and third cards on the table are shown
-- Round 2: when the fourth card on the table is shown
-- Round 3: when the fifth card on the table is shown

-With this, we consider that is possible to raise, call or fold between the four rounds, hence, three phases of betting.
-In this implementation, draws / split results are not considered, so as to not influence the collected probabilities of winning or losing by reducing both.

 ## Main module